UMMS-Biocore/bootcamp/session8/session9.md

 <img src="images/curseofdimensionality.png" width="700">

-We are now ready to decrease the dimensionality of the data and further reduce the dimensionality to 2 dimensions for better visualization of single cell expression profiles.
-This reduction is performed in multiple steps.

 We have removed each individual gene whose variance were below some top number of genes.
 Now we need to eliminate (or transform) redundant genes which is correlated to some other top 2000 genes.
 To this end, we will incorporate **Principal Components Analysis (PCA)**.

 But what is Principal Components Analysis?
 The name suggests finding "principal components" of a dataset; that is, given a gene expression dataset with around 2000 genes (after removing genes that are not variable), we would like to reduce this number to somewhere between 20 or 30.